JonahStarling/AndroidRealmNSPredicateParserExample-Android/README.md

 # NSPredicate Parser For Android Realm

-// TODO: insert new README

-# ----- Original README -----
+This is forked from the realm "my first realm app" repo and serves as an example of how the NSPredicateParser I built works.
+Pretty straightforward.

-# My first Realm App
+# Original README: My first Realm App

 [![GitHub license](https://img.shields.io/badge/license-Apache-blue.svg)](https://raw.githubusercontent.com/realm/my-first-realm-app/LICENSE)